stevecassidy/emuR/cran-comments.md

 New submission

+Possibly mis-spelled words in DESCRIPTION:
+  SDMS (10:37)

-This is our first submission of this package.
+@ New submission: This is our first submission of this package.
 However we would like to note that it is a complete rewrite of an archived CRAN package called "emu": https://cran.r-project.org/src/contrib/Archive/emu/.
 As almost the entire API as well as the backend and data structures have changed we have opted for an update of the package name to "emuR".

+@ Possibly mis-spelled words: EMU_SDMS is an acronym for the EMU Speech Database Management System

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.